Research Interests

 An autonomous drone controller using a PPO-based DRL framework integrated with segmentation, trained on Unreal Engine,

-and deployed on Jetson eqipped quadcopter, for robust dynamic smoke plume tracking in unsteady winds,
+and deployed on Jetson equipped quadcopter, for robust dynamic smoke plume tracking in unsteady winds,

 improving tracking efficiency (vs PID) by 15%.